MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- created an Azure Key vault to store a MySQL server password as a secret.
+- created an Azure Key Vault to store a MySQL server password as a secret.
-- created an Azure service principal to provide access to secrets in the Azure Key vault.
+- created an Azure service principal to provide access to secrets in the Azure Key Vault.
 - configured permissions to allow the service principal to read the secret.
-- configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- configured pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.